MHS-20/Cloud-Projects/microservices/my-tube/README.md

 # MyTube - DevOps Project
 ### Video streaming platform

+Microservices-based video streaming WebApp, utilizing modern DevOps techniques to build a scalable and resilient IT infrastructure
 The project is still a work in progess!

 The complete tech stack will be the following: